 This is one of the most searched HVAC questions online.
-Should my thermostat fan setting be set to auto or on?
+Should I set my AC fan on the thermostat to AUTO or ON?
 Your thermostat fan setting (either auto or on) controls the blower on your HVAC system.
 The blower is what helps push hot or cold air though the home until the air reaches the temperature on the thermostat setting.

-What is the difference between Auto and ON?
+What is the difference between AC Fan Auto and ON setting?

 AUTO means that the fan turns on automatically when your system is heating or cooling air.
 Once the thermostat reaches the desired temperature, the entire system shuts off until the next cycle.